HenrikBengtsson/TopDomData/README.md

 ## Installation

+This package is only available from GitHub - it is neither on CRAN nor on Bioconductor.
 To install this package, use:
 ```r
 remotes::install_github("HenrikBengtsson/TopDomData")
 ```